 - Whole body itching or hives

-Knowing these symptoms is important, since you can’t rely on seeing the insect.
-If you or anyone suddenly experiences these serious symptoms, you should call 911 immediately.
+Knowing these symptoms is important since you can’t rely on seeing the insect.
+If you or anyone suddenly experience these serious symptoms, you should call 911 immediately.

 The good news, however, is that for those who suspect they are highly allergic to these insects, allergy shots are incredibly effective in reducing that risk.

 “It’s one of our greatest treatment successes,” May said.
 “It’s available, it’s safe and it’s lifesaving for anyone who knows they have this problem.
 In fact, immunotherapy against insect venom is up to 95 percent effective in many cases.”